Jorenar/blog/_posts/2020-08-01-starting-c-why-not.md

 Does there exist any significant platform with no C compiler available?
 I've never heard of one.
 C programs are present on your high-end gaming PC, on NASA spacecrafts and in ticket machine.
 Literally everywhere.
 C software runs the world.
-In accordance to previous paraghrap, C is peculiarly strong choice for microcontrolers and other forms of embeded systems, which surround us every day.
+In accordance to previous paragraph, C is peculiarly strong choice for microcontrollers and other forms of embedded systems, which surround us every day.

 ### In all it's greatness, C is fairly simple